Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-For many years, researchers have been looking for different ways to improve the sports activity of the elderly.
-Therefore, the aim of the present study was to investigate the effect of motivational music and video stimuli on the cardio-respiratory responses in the elderly.
+Introduction: For many years, researchers have sought different ways to improve the sports activity of the elderly.
+Therefore, the present study aimed to investigate the effect of motivational music and video stimuli on cardiorespiratory responses in the elderly during walking.

-Methods: The current research was applied and semi-experimental with an within-subject design.
-The participants of this research were 24 elderly people between 65 and 75 years old.
-Then the participants started walking on the treadmill at a speed of 3 to 5 km/h for 5 to 8 minutes..
-People in three different conditions (motivational music, motivational video and no intervention) through the respiratory gas analysis device (caloric consumption at rest, energy consumption rate on the whole body surface, ratio of ventilation to oxygen intake, ratio of ventilation to carbon dioxide) and scale Borg's perception of pressure was assessed to record each person's perception of their effort and performance.
+Methods: The current research was applied quasi-experimentally with a within-subject design.
+The participants of this research included 24 elderly individuals aged 65 to 75 years old.
+Then the participants walked on the treadmill at 3 to 5 km/h for 5 to 8 minutes.
+Participants were assessed under three different conditions (motivational music, motivational video, and no intervention) using a respiratory gas analysis device (resting calorie consumption, total body energy expenditure rate, ventilation-to-oxygen uptake ratio, ventilation-to-carbon dioxide ratio) and the Borg Rating of Perceived Exertion Scale to record each individual's perception of effort and activity.

-Conclusion: It seems that walking with motivational music improves cardio-respiratory responses variables in the elderly
+Conclusion: It seems that walking with motivational music improves cardio-respiratory response variables in the elderly.

 Keywords